Klovach/GDWC-Entry/README.md

 ### Prerequisites

-- **Basic Game Development Knowledge:** Familiarize yourself with game development concepts, including game engines, scripting, and 2D game design.
+- **Basic Game Development Knowledge:** Familiarize yourself with basic programming principles and the game engine we will be utilizing for this project.
+We welcome programmers and asset designers of varying experience to contribute, from beginner to advanced.

 - **Git and GitHub:** Make sure you have Git installed on your local machine and have a GitHub account.
-If you're new to Git and GitHub, consider checking out tutorials to get started.
+If you're new to Git and GitHub, consider checking out the tutorial below to get started:  https://www.youtube.com/watch?v=sjlVox4f5Ww

 - **Development Environment:** Ensure you have Unity installed and open the project in the correct version: Unity 2022.3 LTS